jongtaek-kim/Informatics-Resource-For-Pathologists/Cedars_Sinai_Informatics/README.md

-## 4. RNA-seq Analysis wih R Programming
+## 4. RNA-seq Analysis with R Programming